jeff-nasseri/Avesta/doc/QuickStartOnWebApi/QuckStartOnWebAPI.md

 Then navigate to your project directory, and then install the full package of avesta

-* Tips : Actually you dont need the full package of avesta for your application, But this time we want use that just for practice
+* Tips : you dont need the full package of avesta for your application, But this time we want use that just for practice

 Run command bellow on your terminal
 > dotnet package add Avesta